giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 - As a customer admin, I want to define the upgrade order of clusters, so that certain workload clusters are upgraded to a distinct workload cluster release before others are.

-- As a user I want to schedule an upgrade on a certain day/time.
+- As a customer admin, I want to schedule an upgrade for a specific workload cluster to a certain day/time.

 - As a customer, and also as Giant Swarm, we want to capture the result of an upgrade.
 Based on the result we can alert on a certain condition, track the history for certain cluster(s) or automate response based on the end state.